JasperArneberg/ECE382_Lab4/README.md

 	ret							; return whence you came
 ```

+####Bonus Functionality: Color Inversion
+The program was enhanced to invert colors with the press of the auxilliary button (SW 3).
+This was implemented by adding in a color parameter, colorMode, to the drawBlock(), drawBall(), clearScreen(), and drawPaddle() methods.

 ####Debugging
 The following code was used to make the program wait a specified period of time.
 Originally, the code did not wait nearly as long as it should.